-In 2015 Gareth was appointed as a Deputy District Judge of the Family and County Court and in October 2020 he was appointed a Recorder of the Family Court.
+In October 2020 he was appointed a Recorder of the Family Court.
 He sits in the various court centres of South Wales.
 Gareth is authorised to sit in both private and public children matters.

 Gareth has a wide experience of family practice and routinely deals with complex and/or acrimonious private law children applications, including cases involving allegations of sexual assault or domestic violence.
 Gareth has also represented clients in a number of international and internal relocation cases.

 Gareth has an established practice in public law applications and regularly represents parents and local authorities in the Family and High Court in respect of complex care and placement order applications.

 Gareth handles all aspects of divorce and Financial Remedy proceedings.
 Gareth has represented a broad spectrum of clients, bringing the same professional approach to clients with a high level of assets, as to those with more modest means.
 Gareth has successfully represented clients in arguments of jurisdiction before the High Court.